 “The range is about 50 yards and no more,” said Thornton.
 “You’re a dead loss if you try to go farther.
 Even fifty yards is stretching it, very much so.
 Another thing is that you must never, never miss.
 If you do, you’ve had it, because by the time you reload the thing and cock it, which is a bloody chore on its own, everything’s gone, you’re done.
 It’s indoctrinated into your brain that you mustn’t miss.”

 That said, at close range it was effective.
 Thornton himself destroyed a German Pzkw Mk.
 IV at Pegasus Bridge with a PIAT.
-It also had an advantage that rocket launchers do not: because there is no back blast it can be fired from indoors or in confined spaces, and with little muzzle flash is harder for the opposing tank to locate, and British airborne soldiers at Arnhem held out against German armor with their PIATs when they had nothing else.
+It also had an advantage that rocket launchers did not: because there was no back blast it could be fired from indoors or in confined spaces, and with little muzzle flash was harder for the opposing tank to locate.
+British airborne soldiers at Arnhem held out against German armor with their PIATs when they had nothing else.
 Whatever its limitations, it remained in service until the 1950s.